-4.4.2 Family and friends
+4.4 Family & Friends

-- Family and friends should be advised that all but essential visiting (for example end of life) is suspended in the interest of protecting residents at this time. - While visiting restrictions are very important in preventing accidental introduction of COVID-19 into an RCF, there may be emergency circumstances in which it may still be appropriate for family or other relevant persons who are able to do so to provide some support to the care of a resident in an RCF (for example end of life). - Family and friends should be aware of the limited circumstances in which visiting is permitted. - They should be informed that such essential visits are permitted only when arranged in advance with the facility. - They should be made aware that any visitors with fever or respiratory symptoms will not be admitted. - The messages around restricted visiting should be reinforced by placing signage at all entry points to the facility and by any other practical means of communication with families and friends.

-The restriction of visiting can be extremely distressing for the resident and their family and friends and every effort should be made to encourage regular communication by telephone, mail or video messaging where possible.
+- Family & friends should be advised that all but essential visiting (for example end of life) is suspended in the interest of protecting residents at this time. - While the restrictions on visiting above are very important in preventing accidental introduction of COVID-19 into an RCF, there may be emergency circumstances in which it may still be appropriate for family or other relevant persons who are able to do so to provide some support to the care of a resident in an RCF for example end of life. - Family & friends should be aware of the limited circumstances in which visiting is permitted. - They should be informed that such essential visits are permitted only when arranged in advance with the facility. - They should be made aware that any visitors with fever or respiratory symptoms will not be admitted. - These messages around restricted visiting should be reinforced by placing signage at all entry points to the facility and by any other practical means of communication with their families and friends. - The restriction of visiting can be extremely distressing for the resident and their family and friends and every effort should be made to encourage regular communication by telephone, mail or video messaging where possible.

-4.4.3 Pastoral care
+4.5 Pastoral Care

 - Religious/cultural support and rites may be very important to some residents of RCF, in particular towards end of life. - Chaplaincy visits/cultural support are recognised as an important part of a resident's well-being.
-Visitors providing chaplaincy support should be reminded of the need to minimise physical contact and to follow advice particularly around hand hygiene and respiratory hygiene and cough etiquette. - If it is appropriate to the religious and cultural needs of the person, pastoral care can be provided remotely e.g. by phone, video link this is preferable.
+Visitors providing chaplaincy support should be reminded of the need to

+- minimise physical contact and to follow advice particularly around Hand hygiene and Respiratory Hygiene and cough etiquette. - If it is appropriate to the religious and cultural needs of the person and pastoral care can be provided remotely e.g. by phone, video link this is preferable.

-4.4.4 Others
+4.6 Others